KaranbirSingh7/karanbirsingh7.github.io/content/about.md

 Hello There,

 I am Karanbir.
-Currently working at Manulife as Platform Engineer.
+Currently working at Manulife as Platform Reliability Engineer.